KentaaNL/capistrano-autoscale/README.md

 Run `cap production deploy`.

-**As of version 3, your AWS setup must use launch templates as opposed to launch configurations.** This allows capistrano-autoscale to simply create a new launch template version with the new AMI ID after a deployment.
-It no longer needs to update your AutoScale group or mess around with network settings, instance sizes, etc., as that information is all contained within the launch template.
-Failure to use a launch template will result in a `Capistrano::Autoscale::Errors::NoLaunchTemplate` error.
+Note: Your Auto Scaling Group must use Launch Templates as opposed to Launch Configurations.
+This allows capistrano-autoscale to simply create a new Launch Template version with the new AMI ID after a deployment.
+Failure to use a Launch Template will result in a `Capistrano::Autoscale::Errors::NoLaunchTemplate` error.

 ### Customizing Server Properties